 Expedition Leader, Ashley Perrin |

-Knud Rasmussen (L) who travelled on that journey in 1924 with Mrs. Arnalulunguak & Mr. Meetek |
+Knud Rasmussen (left) with Mrs. Arnalulunguak & Mr. Meetek, 1924 |

-We set sail as dusk descended sliding silently through the fjord, journey of around 20 nautical miles.
+We set sail as dusk descended sliding silently through the fjord, a journey of around 20 nautical miles.

 No comments: